absalomedia/wasabi/README.md

 	findCombination(firstTime)

-You need to refactor this proces to talk to the Wasabi websocket server before you can use it.
-Wabasi will return a JSON string with the same variables as the Prestashop combinations.
+You need to refactor this function & the data in it to talk to the Wasabi websocket server before you can use it.
+Wasabi will return a JSON string with the same variables as the Prestashop combinations.